 Furthermore, some of the regions such as North America have amended their regulations to support the vehicle-to-grid technology.
 For instance, National Electric Code (NEC) was amended in 2011 that describes the equipment construction, wiring methods, equipment locations, and control & protection of Electric Vehicle Supply Equipment (EVSE).
 Additionally, International Codes (I-Codes) that is applicable for vehicle-to-grid technology include International Residential Code (IRC), International Energy Conservation Code (IECC), and International Building Code (IBC).
 Each code is revised in three years with the required amendments made.
 The aforementioned factors significantly drive the vehicle-to-grid technology market.

 Electric Vehicle Supply Equipment (EVSE) expected to outpace the global vehicle-to-grid technology market by the year 2027.
+In 2019, Electric Vehicle Supply Equipment (EVSE) contributed significant revenue share around 82% owing to their increasing usage for connecting electric vehicle to the grid.
+The EVSE are the main component that connects EV to the electric grid and thus increasing trend for renewable and smart energy generation will flourish the demand for EVSE components.
 The EVSE is helpful in charging the electric vehicles and supplying energy back to the grid.
 This factor drives the EVSE segment significantly in the coming years.
 95% of the times, the electric vehicles are not in use, the vehicle-to-grid technology helps to use that energy by supplying energy back to the grid.
 This helps in achieving the electricity requirement during peak hours.
 In addition, they also fulfill the requirement during blackouts and natural calamities to run the necessary or emergency services.

-Battery Electric Vehicles (BEVs) held significant revenue share in the global vehicle-to-grid technology market in 2019.
+Battery Electric Vehicles (BEVs) held significant revenue share in the global vehicle-to-grid technology market in 2020.
 The prime factor behind the significant growth of the segment is 100% powered by energy storage system in the vehicle.
 This helps the vehicle to return back maximum power to the grid.
 Further, in 2018, Nissan Motors Co.
 Ltd. announced its first electric car Nissan Leaf that secured regulatory approval for power backup for Germany’s electric grid.
 With the pilot project in January 2019, the company sold 8 kWh of electricity back to the grid.
+The fact that the category is 100% powered by an energy storage system in the vehicle is the main reason for its rapid expansion.
+This aids the vehicle in returning the maximum amount of power to the grid.

 On the other hand, Plug-in Hybrid Electric Vehicles (PHEVs) exhibits the fastest growth over the forecast period.
 PHEV consist of larger battery and plug-in charger that can power it to run up to 20 to 60 miles after charging for only one hour.
 Larger battery size has higher capability to revert the large amount of power back to the grid.
 Thus, PHEVs expected to return back more power grid and the owners can earn more through this.
 In addition, the rising popularity of PHEVs being more driver-friendly along with their lucrative benefits over the BEVs has significant potential to drive the market in the years to come.